prettymm/project/README.md

   * stylint
   * nodemon

-Cloning
+Cloning FELab
 -------------
-- If you are about to start a new project, then clone this one as starter.
-Afterwards, change the origin url in git to point to the url of the new project repository.
+- If you are about to start a new project, then clone FELab as starter.
+Afterwards, for the clone, change the origin url in git to point to the url of the new project repository.
+(Remove this clone notice for the new project.)

 ```
 git clone https://$username@bitbucket.org/loweproferotech/fe-lab.git